microsoft/vscode-dev-containers/containers/docker-from-docker-compose/README.md

 If you get a number other than `0`, you can simply add your non-root user to right user group.
 To do so:

-1. As before, follow [the instructions in the Remote - Containers documentation](https://aka.ms/vscode-remote/containers/non-root) to create a non-root user with sudo access if you do not already have one.
+1. As before, follow [the instructions in the Remote - Containers documentation](https://aka.ms/vscode-remote/containers/non-root) to create a non-root user with sudo access if you do not already have one (though sudo is not required if you start the container itself as root as shown here).

 2. Follow the [directions in the previous section](#enabling-root-user-access-to-docker-in-the-container) to install the Docker CLI.